iamBolu/COMP-472/README.md

 Detailed instructions for:

-- training models,
+- training models
-- validating performance,
+- validating performance
-- running pretrained models,
+- running pretrained models

 will be finalized as development progresses toward Phase 4.